NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 Now take a look at the ``suite.rc`` file for your other suite (the one copied from ``u-cc654``).
 See how it differs.
 This one is set up to run on multiple platforms.

 * Can you see the more complex dependency graph?
+* Why do you not need to adjust the Slurm directives to change the processor decomposition in this suite?
 * Can you see where to change the reconfiguration walltime for this suite?

 This has just given you a very brief look at the suite definitions files.
-More information can be found in the cylc documentation.
+More information can be found in the cylc documentation: https://cylc.github.io/cylc-doc/7.8.8/html/index.html

 ..
    Suite and task event handling